nautobot/nautobot/nautobot/docs/plugins/development.md

 ## Initial Setup

 !!! important "Use a Development Environment, Not Production For Plugin Development"
-    The development environment should not be your production environment.
+    You should not use your production environment for plugin development.
 For information on getting started with a development environment, check out [https://nautobot.readthedocs.io/en/latest/development/getting-started/](https://nautobot.readthedocs.io/en/latest/development/getting-started/).

 ### Plugin Structure